 What if I live in a rural or small township area?

-Heathcote, Elmore, Axedale and Goornong – organics coming in 2021
+Heathcote, Elmore, Axedale and Goornong – Organics has arrived!

-In 2021 the City of Greater Bendigo will introduce a compulsory, fortnightly kerbside organics waste collection for all household food and garden waste in the townships of Heathcote, Axedale, Goornong and Elmore.
+In January 2021 the City of Greater Bendigo introduced a compulsory, fortnightly kerbside organics waste collection for all household food and garden waste in the townships of Heathcote, Axedale, Goornong and Elmore.

 A good tip for remembering how to sort your organic waste is “if it grows – it goes into your organics bin”.